Decor Ideas

 How many feng shui turtles should I use?

-One well-placed turtle is usually stronger than several random ones scattered around the home.
+One well-placed turtle is stronger than several random ones scattered around the home.

 The Bottom Line